vimc/montagu-config/README.md

 Again, watch out to see if `pip` actually installs this, and be particularly careful if you have not changed the version number.

-## Bootstrapping packit users

-On first deployment you won't have an admin user in packit, and the current way is a bit of a fiddle

 ## OrderlyWeb

 The orderly-web-deploy tool is not currently updated on PyPI, so install that from source.